 Criminal Defense for Clients in Miami & Fort Lauderdale

 Felon in possession of a firearm is a significant charge.
 Those who have been convicted of felonies may not realize that simply possessing a firearm, ammunition, or electrical device or weapon could result in further felony charges and even possible prison time.
 If you are charged as a felon in possession of a firearm, you must take this charge seriously.
-Attorney Evan Hoffman is an experienced Miami felon in possession of a firearm attorney and former prosecutor with substantial trial experience and an understanding of how to defend these types of charges.
+Our attorney is an experienced Miami felon in possession of a firearm attorney and former prosecutor with substantial trial experience and an understanding of how to defend these types of charges.

 Florida Statute section 790.23 provides that it is a crime to own or keep in your possession, custody, care or control a firearm, ammunition, electric weapon or concealed weapon under certain circumstances.